Boys Don't Cry August 16, 2019

 But it’s more conspicuously also bristled with distortion and damaging excision.
 DeVine is completely erased from the film.
 Like in Minkowitz’s article, how Teena views himself and presents himself to others is looked at skeptically — as if he is somehow artificial, or, if he were to just work things out, perhaps wouldn’t be as “confused.”
 There is an unnecessary fixation on his body.

-Falls City, which was also virulently racist (black people explicitly weren’t served at its fast-food restaurant), is portrayed as right-wing-leaning, but just how dangerous it was for Teena to be there isn’t as overt as it could be.
+Falls City, which was also virulently racist (black people explicitly weren’t served at its fast-food restaurants), is portrayed as right-wing-leaning, but just how dangerous it was for Teena to be there isn’t as overt as it could be.
 Lana Tisdel, who was Teena’s lover, is, as portrayed by an exceptional Chloë Sevigny, placed at the crime scene when she wasn’t and is shown to have continued a relationship with Teena after she found out that he was transgender when she didn’t.

 The casting of the cisgender actress Hilary Swank, who won an Oscar for her performance in Boys Don’t Cry, feels antithetical to what the film is trying to accomplish.
 If making a movie trying to give life to a transgender man whose existence was cut violently short, should one cast an actor who has the ability to take an identity on and off as if it were a costume, and then reap the benefits for being “brave” enough to portray a transgender person?